-In a NoSQL database, there isn't a strategy to save code or little impact for a change.
-All APIs are different and don't follow any one standard, so one change to new database results in a lot of work.
-There are some solutions such as Spring Data, Hibernate OGM, TopLink NoSQL, but at a high level.
-In other words, if this high-level API has no support for a particular database, the result is going to be either changing a high-level API or using the API from NoSQL database directly; so, loss of a lot of code.
-This solution has several issues:
+In a NoSQL database, there isn't a strategy to save code, and there is little impact for change.
+All APIs are different and don't follow any one standard, so one change to a new database can result in a lot of work.

-- The database vendor needs to be worried about the high-level mapping to Java world - The solution provider needs to be concerned about the low level of communication with a particular database.
-The database vendor needs to "copy" this communication solutions to all Java vendors. - To a Java developer, there are two lock-in types: If a developer uses an API directly for a change, it will lose code.
-If a developer uses a high-level mapping, this developer has locked-in a Java solution because if this high level hasn't support for a particular NoSQL database, the developer needs to change to either Java solution or use a NoSQL API directly.
+- The database vendor needs to be worried about the high-level mapping to Java world, and the solution provider needs to be concerned about the low level of communication with a particular database. - The database vendor needs to "copy" these communication solutions to all Java vendors. - To a Java developer, there are two lock-in types: If a developer uses an API directly for a change, it loses code.
+If a developer uses high-level mapping, they lock-in a Java solution because if this high level doesn't have the support to a particular NoSQL database, the developer needs to change to either a Java solution or use a NoSQL API directly.